A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage: Proposed Sealed-bid Auction with Fund Binding

 \section{Proposed Sealed-bid Auction with Fund Binding}

 In this section, we introduce the proposed protocol.
 Figure \ref{fig:flow} shows a sequence diagram of the proposed protocol.
 We employ a smart contract as an auctioneer that collects bid amounts in a hidden manner and decides the winner of the auction.
 We refer to the smart contract as the auction contract.
 The proposed protocol does not require a deposit because it reveals the maximum bidding price; thus, bidders do not directly send their own bidding price to the auction contract.
 The bidder sends funds to a fund-binding contract deployed from the auction contract.
-Here, the bidder can compute the address of a fund-binding contract before deployment via CREATE2 opcode.
+Here, Ethereum offers CREATE2 opcode for deploying smart contracts.
+With the CREATE2 opcode, the bidder can compute the address of a fund-binding contract before its deployment, based on some information (See Section~\ref{IssuingOTA}), though usually the address of a smart contract is generated when the contract is deployed.
 We call the address of a fund-binding contract a one-time address.
 In the proposed protocol, one-time addresses are used before deploying the fund-binding contract.
 We assume that other users' usual transactions and transactions to the one-time address are indistinguishable.
 Then, a one-time address and its balance will be kept secret.
 Next, the bidder enters a commitment of the bidding price into the auction contract, and uses DECO~\cite{ZhangMMGJ20} to prove that the balance of the one-time address is the same as the bidding price.
 We emphasize that DECO is run in an off-chain among Etherscan, a bidder, and an oracle node, and the auction contract just checks the validity of signatures sent from the oracle.
 Finally, the auction contract deploys fund-binding contracts whose addresses are bidder's one-time addresses.
 Then, the auction contract withdraws the funds from one-time addresses, and determines the winning bidder by the opening result of commitments.
 As mentioned before, we assume that all bidders send their decommitments honestly because they have no way to withdraw the funds of the one-time addresses.